Glackin Physical Therapy Blog

 Gentle stretching.
 You don't want to crank very hard on muscles that are holding tight in contraction.
 We need to calmly convince them to relax on their own.

-When to see a physical therapist for your muscle spasm?
+When to see a physical therapist for your neck spasm?

-Physical therapy for neck spasms in Columbia and Baltimore, Maryland
+Physical therapy for neck spasms in Columbia and Ellicott City, Maryland

 If you have neck pain and spasms reach out to our office today!